List of Tamil Nadu Government educational institutions: Tamil Nadu Government's engineering and technology colleges

 The engineering and technology colleges operated by the Tamil Nadu government are listed at List of Tamil Nadu Government's Engineering Colleges.

 Law colleges

 Tamil Nadu Dr. Ambedkar Law University is a public state university operated by the Tamil Nadu government that has seven constituent colleges within Tamil Nadu.

 Veterinary and animal sciences colleges

 Tamil Nadu Veterinary and Animal Sciences University's colleges

 The colleges associated with the Tamil Nadu Veterinary and Animal Sciences University are listed in the article on the university.

 Fisheries colleges

 The constituent colleges of Tamil Nadu Fisheries University are listed in the university's article.

 Medical colleges

 The medical colleges operated by the Tamil Nadu government are listed at List of Tamil Nadu Government's Medical Colleges.

+Agricultural Colleges and Research Institutes

+The Agricultural Colleges and Research Institutes of Tamil Nadu Agricultural University are situated in 19 places across Tamil Nadu which are funded directly by The Tamil Nadu Agricultural University, an autonomous body under the Government of Tamil Nadu.

 Teachers Education colleges

 All colleges under the Tamil Nadu Teachers Education University.